estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 ### The order in code matters

-variables and constants should be declared (not neccessarly defined, with a value, or, in other words, initialize it) before using them.
+variables and constants should be declared (not neccessarly defined, with a value, or, in other words, initialized) before using them.

 ```js
 let greeting;